TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 [Open Policy Agent](https://www.openpolicyagent.org/) is used to ensure unique hostnames across clusters.

-Clusters at CERN are _pets_, since they contain a lot of data.
+Clusters at CERN are _pets_ since they contain a lot of data.

-Operators for various purposes, including application management, DNS, Gitlab pages.
+Operators for various purposes, including application management, DNS, and GitLab pages.

 Lessons learned:

 * The importance of internal documentation
-* Operators are powerfull, but a sharp tool
+* Operators are powerful, but a sharp tool
 * Not _everything_ has to be automated
 * Power users & casual users: Benefit both
 * Share common competence and experience